oxylabs/building-scraping-pipeline-apache-airflow/README.md

 [![](https://dcbadge.vercel.app/api/server/eWsVUJrnG5)](https://discord.gg/GbxmdGhZjq)

-Using Apache Airflow to Build a Pipeline for Scraped Data

-Using E-Commerce Scraper API
-Oxylabs has a wide variety of tools depending on your project and scraping goals; for today’s tutorial, we’re specifically going to be using the E-Commerce Scraper API.
+Using Oxylabs E-Commerce Scraper API (a part of Web Scraper API) has a wide variety of tools depending on your project and scraping goals.

 Also, we recommend using the Push-Pull approach – it’s known as the most reliable data delivery method out there.